RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-json-files/index.md

 #### debug:log

-Uses the debug:log action to output a log message to the backstage scaffolder UI.
-The message here is a general hard-coded message that indicates that the template execution has started
+Uses the debug:log action to output a log message to the Backstage scaffolder UI.
+The message here is a general hard-coded message that indicates that the template execution has started.

 ```yaml
 - id: log-message